W3SS/microservices-software-architecture/README.md

 npm run server
 ```

-Run the backend and start to use the app
+Run the backend and start using the app

 ```
 python backend/python app.py